 Jews United for Justice's mission is to lead Washington-area Jews to act on our shared Jewish values by pursuing justice and equality in our local community.

 Jews United for Justice does this by mobilizing the Jewish community to act in solidarity with local social justice campaigns, connecting Jewish institutions with the tools and opportunities to make a difference, and by learning and reflecting on our traditions.

 Kappa Alpha Psi Fraternity was founded in 1911 with the motto of "achievement in every field of human endeavor."
 The Fraternity has since grown to more than 600 active undergraduate and alumni chapters.
 The Kappa Alpha Psi Foundation was founded in 1981 to assist in the community service efforts of the Fraternity.
 The Foundation supports scholarships, after-school programs, and national programs such as Habitat for Humanity.
 DC Vote is grateful for the support of Kappa Alpha Psi.

-The League of Women Voters of the District of Columbia is one of the many local branches of the national League of Women Voters.
-The District of Columbia League focuses specifically on issues affecting residents of DC.
-Current issues include: support for DC public libraries, education, healthcare, homeland security, housing, transportation, and Congressional representation for DC.
+The League of Women Voters of the District of Columbia a nonpartisan political organization that encourages informed and active participation of citizens in government.
+The League's goal is to influence public policy through education and advocacy.
 DC Vote and the League of Women Voters of the District of Columbia have worked together in the past and will continue to work together for DC voting rights.